tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

 * Using this logic, the withdraw function will first check if the `unlock_time` has passed, by checking if it is less than now.
 Then, just before withdrawing, it sets the new `unlock_time` to be 24 hours from now.

+* For this contract, we can also test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, then replace every other instance of `now` with `fakenow`.

+Demonstrate the following `fastforward` function to manipulate `fakenow` during testing:

+  * First, we need to create `fakenow` at the top of our contract, under the rest of the variable definitions:

+    ```solidity
+    uint fakenow = now;
+    ```

+  * Then, we can add this function to "fast forward" time by 100 days using a transaction after the contract is deployed (requires setting up `fakenow`):

+    ```solidity
+    function fastforward() public {
+        fakenow += 100 days;
+    }
+    ```

+  * Then, we just replace every other instance of `now` with `fakenow`, and we can fast forward through time manually!

+  * Once you are satisfied with your contract's logic, revert the `fakenow` testing logic.

 Now it's time for the students to create the timelock!

 ---